enjin/enjin-godot-sdk/README.md

-# Enjin-Coin-Godot-Plugin
+# Blockchain SDK by Enjin for Godot
-Enjin Coin plugin for the [Godot game engine](https://godotengine.org/).
+Enjin SDK for the [Godot game engine](https://godotengine.org/).

 [Learn more](https://enjin.io/) about the Enjin blockchain platform.